devsan95/zuul_service_setup/Readme.rst

 Limitations
 -----------
 - Currently, Script runs well only on Windows machines, Linux support will be added later.
-- Script is developed using python 3.9 and needs python versions >=3.7, hence lacks support for python 2.x versions.
+- Script is developed using python 3.9 and needs python versions >=3.7; hence lacks support for python 2.x versions, which are officially deprecated by today.